curtmorgan3/quest-bound-docs/docs/attributes/logic.md

 As described in [Intro to Attributes](./attributes.md), attributes are variables assigned to entities like characters.
 Every character has its own copy of attributes which can be controlled from its sheet.

-When playing a TTRPG with pen and paper, players are expected to manually update the attributes on their character sheets, erasing and rewriting values as they're updated.
+When playing a TTRPG with pen and paper, players are expected to manually update the attributes on their character sheets, erasing and rewriting values as they change.
 Sheets in Quest Bound give the same control to players.
 For every attribute in your ruleset, you can add a field to a sheet which allows players to manually update the value of that attribute.

 ## Derived Values